-The report has it backwards, and the ruptured tendon is actually on the right.
+The report has it backwards, and the ruptured tendon is actually on the left, the same side as my mom’s pain.
 No one knows the true rate of these kinds of errors, but I promise you it’s non-zero.
 They definitely happen.
 And this the first, best reason why the clinical history matters to the radiologist.
 If the reporting physician had known “left shoulder pain and restricted ROM,” he would have been far more likely to notice the reversal on the report.

 The report is not backwards, but the state of tissue simply has startlingly little to do with pain and function, to a degree that people find hard to believe.

 This is true especially in the shoulder, a complex and “temperamental” joint (and we see the same pattern in other complex areas like the neck and lower back).
 The mirror image here makes this particular disconnect rather glaring.
 But clear examples like this are the tip of an iceberg.